defi-wonderland/xkeeper-core/docs/src/content/relays/open_relay.md

 - **Seamless Task Execution**: The contract allows the execution of tasks within an automation vault.
 It ensures that all tasks are carried out smoothly, and fees are promptly paid to the designated fee recipient.

+- **Event Transparency**: Upon successful execution, the contract emits the `AutomationVaultExecuted` event, providing transparent insights into executed tasks and relay activities.

 ## Gas Metrics

 - `GAS_BONUS`: 53,000